lucanunz/Visual-odometry/README.md

 <img src="imgs/points_SE2.png">
 </p>

-The computed RMSE between the true world points and the estimated ones (corrected by the ratio) is $0.208104$.

  To have a graph of the orientation error and the ratio, write in the gnuplot shell
 ```